ridolmethis/steam-stalker/README.md

 STEAM STALKER
 ================================

-Gather information on a steam user using the Steam API
+Gather information on a steam user using the Steam API, create a profile on them, set alerts on certain actions, etc Also check how often they appear on other websites, such as reddit, trading forums, etc

 TODO LIST
 ----------